flurdy/sortingoffice/tests/README.md

 ## CI/CD Integration

-For CI/CD pipelines, the standard UI tests are recommended as they provide:
+For CI/CD pipelines, the containerized UI tests are recommended as they provide:
 - Consistent environment
 - Reliable Docker networking
 - No external dependencies (except Docker)
 - Reproducible results

-The containerized UI tests are experimental and may have Docker networking issues on some systems.
+The containerized UI tests are now production-ready with all tests passing reliably.